lilyzhaang/bones/README.md

 2. it could be fun to have like some flowers swaying in the wind on loop for the front page. really get the feel that it's a garden.
 3. building a style sheet so I can at least be consistent.
 4. ...
+5. adding photos to more of my text-heavy pages. clear up for the eyes.